 You can help by calling it out when you see it, and making sure other people know and understand why catcalling, inappropriate sexual comments, unwanted sexual attention, sexist and demeaning jokes, and more, are not okay.

-Throughout the 16 Days of Activism campaign, we’re asking Global Citizens to join us in standing up and fighting for women’s health and rights globally.
+Throughout the 16 Days of Activism campaign, we’re asking Global Citizens to join us and three incredible women's rights activists in taking action for two areas that are critical to ending gender-based violence: sexual and reproductive health and rights, and women's economic empowerment.